• Home

 Maintain a Record or Proof of Sanitization [Section 6.8.1.4]

 The international standard in line with NIST Guidelines for media sanitization specifies the importance of proof of sanitization.
 It specifies two forms of proof of sanitization including an audit log trail and a certificate of sanitization.
 It demands that organizations should maintain a record of sanitization activities to document what media were sanitized, when & how.
-The standard further demonstrates how these documents help reduce the risk of penalties and data breach notifications by adhering to compliance goals.
+The ISO 27040 standard further demonstrates how these documents help reduce the risk of penalties and data breach notifications by adhering to compliance goals.
 A certificate of sanitization guarantees that data was destroyed with due diligence and the data cannot be recovered from the erased devices even after using an advanced forensic technique.
 As per the standard, the certificate of sanitization should include hardware and process details such as Manufacturer, Model, Serial Number, Media Type, and Media Source, along with Sanitization Description, Method, Tool Used, and Verification method, Validation details, etc.

 Verify the media sanitization process [Section 6.8.1.5]

-The standard defines that the goal of the verification process is to assure that the target data is effectively sanitized.
-Verification is achieved by a full reading of all accessible areas to ensure that the target location has expected sanitized value in all addressable locations.
+The ISO 27040 standard defines that the goal of the verification process is to assure that the target data is effectively sanitized.
+Verification is achieved by a full reading of all accessible areas to ensure that the target location has the expected sanitized value in all addressable locations.
 The standard specifies two types of the verification process, namely-

 Cryptographic erasure has different verification considerations than the above procedures because the data following cryptographic erasure may not be known.
 The standard recommends verification of cryptographic erasure may be skipped if reading access is not possible.